MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/5-exercise-distribute-multi-tenant-tables.md

 8. When you see a `Lock` line, run `\x` at the command prompt to switch to the extended view, making the query output easier to read.

-9. After enabling the extended view, execute the below query to examine the lock details:
+9. After enabling the extended view, execute the following query to examine the lock details:

     ```sql
     SELECT * FROM citus_lock_waits;
     ```

-10. Examine the output of the above query, which should look similar to the following:
+10. Examine the output of the query, which should look similar to the following example:

     ```text
     -[ RECORD 1 ]-------------------------+---------------------------------------------------------------------------------------------------